kristoffSC/connectors/examples/flink-example/README.md

   - `org.example.source.continuous.DeltaContinuousSourceStartingVersionExample` class.
   - `org.example.source.continuous.DeltaContinuousSourceUserColumnsExample` class.

-Examples for continuous mode will NOT terminate by themselves.
+Examples for continuous mode will not terminate by themselves.
 In order to stop, you need to terminate the manually using `ctr + c` command.
 This is expected since those are examples of streaming jobs that by design run forever.
-The ConsoleSink out in logs can look something like log snipped below, where the order of log liens can be different for every run.
+The ConsoleSink out in logs can look something like log snipped below, where the order of log lines can be different for every run.
 ```
 org.utils.ConsoleSink [] - Delta table row content: f1 -> [f1_val7], f2 -> [f2_val7], f3 -> [7]
 org.utils.ConsoleSink [] - Delta table row content: f1 -> [f1_val1], f2 -> [f2_val1], f3 -> [1]